Don Reinhoudt

-Donald C. Reinhoudt (born March 5, 1945) is an American former powerlifter and strongman.
+Donald C. Reinhoudt (March 5, 1945 – July 3, 2023) was an American powerlifter and strongman.
 He won the IPF World Powerlifting Superheavyweight Championship four consecutive times (1973–1976), and won the World's Strongest Man in 1979.

 Widely considered to be one of the greatest powerlifters of all time, Reinhoudt set over forty powerlifting records throughout his career and held all four of the powerlifting records in his day.
-His world record raw total of 2391 lbs, set in 1975, stood for 6 years until it was broken by Bill Kazmaier.
+His world record raw total of 2391 lbs, set in 1975, stood for 38 years.

 Athletics

 At Fredonia High School, Reinhoudt was an All-League basketball player, an All-Western New York football player and an All-Western shot putter.

 Reinhoudt began lifting weights when he was an 18-year-old defensive end at Parsons College, a small college in Iowa.
-Reinhoudt not only played college football for four years, but was also on the varsity track team.
+He not only played college football for four years, but was also on the varsity track team.

-He competed in six Olympic weightlifting competitions, including the 1967 Junior Nationals.
+Reinhoudt also competed in six Olympic weightlifting competitions, including the 1967 Junior Nationals.

 Powerlifting

 After experimenting with weightlifting, Reinhoudt began powerlifting in 1969.
-For the young Reinhoudt, his powerlifting idols, were Jon Cole, John Kuc and Jim Williams - the all-time great pioneers of the sport.
+For the young Reinhoudt, his powerlifting idols, were Jon Cole, John Kuc and Jim Williams who were the greatest pioneers of the sport.